dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 goalies_stats$Wt[is.na(goalies_stats$Wt)] <- 185
 ```
-His weight is on Wikipedia (may be the only accountant whose weight is on wikipedia).
+His weight is also on Wikipedia (may be the only accountant whose weight is on wikipedia).

 All the remaining `NA`s correspond to one game players, so setting them as 0s then hopefully ready to retry the screeplot.
 ```